oplS16projects/Erardi-Cushing-Bainbridge-PrismBlogging/README.md

 Begin front-end website development to display blog posts.
 Placeholders locations for "title" and "body" of the blog post.

+MILESTONE II UPDATE
+As we approached our seocnd milestone, we implemented a few pivotal changes.
+To begin, we are now using a PostgreSQL database.
+Alex was able to create his GUI client, which can write to the PostgreSQL database.
+We decided to re-work our webpage in lieu of something simpler.
+James was following the Offical Racket Web Application documentation as he created the first milestone, and the things he implemented were just unncessary for what we are trying to accomplish.
+We now have a much more concise and to the point web application.

+The web client can now parse in information into html tags from our PostgreSQL database via for loop iteration.

+We also implemented some sleek external css sheets which have revolutionized the look of our blogging platform.

 ### Final Presentation (last week of semester)
 Handle an HTTP "get" request from the web server
 Parse and display collection of blog post documents to the web page.